-We thank Fernando Jacinavicius and Gabriel Biffi for the identification of the stomach contents; Elsie Laura Rotenberg for her efforts and struggle for the conservation of the Atlantic Forest; Alex Mariano dos Santos for his assistance in the field work; Dr. John Measey, Dr. Jennifer Vonk, Dr. Pete Binfield, and the anonymous reviewers for the significant time and effort they dedicated to reviewing this manuscript.
+We thank Fernando Jacinavicius and Gabriel Biffi for the identification of the stomach contents.
+Elsie Laura Rotenberg for her efforts and struggle for the conservation of the Atlantic Forest.
+Alex Mariano dos Santos for his assistance in the field work.